Tuesday, December 2, 2014

 Bike One: The Starter Bike

-th the featherbed frame was legendary for its handling ability.
+The 1961 Norton ES2, with the featherbed frame was legendary for its handling ability.
 It could out perform almost any other bike in the corners.
 Its single cylinder and single carburetor setup was also easy to tune, and light.
 Although the ES2 did not have the most power, it was a quick bike.

 Created by Vince